On the previous page you learned that creating content with strategy is valuable to your business because it compounds over time.

 A nice way to think of it is like this:

-Your business uses content like blog posts, videos, podcasts and images to help your customer with the queries they are having, or to share industry specific resources which may entertain or interest them.
-There’s lots of other ways of course, but for now this is a good beginning.
+Your business uses content like blog posts, videos, podcasts and images to help your customer with the queries they are having, or to share industry specific resources which may entertain or engage their interest.

 If you want to continue learning a little more about this, take a minute to get familiar with 4 types of common content you can use to build your asset.